Tamer7/VersionCheck/README.md

 # Installation
  1. Download and install Python3 <a href="https://www.python.org/downloads/">here</a>
- 2. Clone the Project to your Local Machine
+ 2. Clone this repo to your local machine using https://github.com/Tamer7/VersionCheck.git
  3. Download the required packages by typing:
  ```bash
 pip install -r requirements.txt